sunipkm/cmdparse/examples/README.md

 # Examples

-There are several examples that demonstrate how to use `cmdparse`.
+There are several examples that demonstrate how to use `kmdparse`.
 These are more complete then examples provided in the documentation, as they include handling user input from stdin using [`rustyline`](https://github.com/kkawakam/rustyline) crate.
-Note that `rustyline` is not required to use `cmdparse`, it was chosen for easier demonstration of completion capabilities.
+Note that `rustyline` is not required to use `kmdparse`, it was chosen for easier demonstration of completion capabilities.